The House of the Four Winds: Critical reception

 The novel received mostly poor initial reviews.
 The New Statesman and Nation thought it "disappointing, too involved and too ruritanian", and considered it to occupy "a rather low point" in Buchan's output, a view that later critics have not substantially challenged.
 Punch, however, thought that "readers of Huntingtower and Castle Gay will welcome old friends in this delectable narrative of the tangled policies of Evallonia", and that no-one will complain that "the long-bow of romance is often drawn by the long arm of coincidence when the mark is well and truly hit".

-In The Interpreter's House (1975), David Daniell notes that while the novel does contain some striking images and scenes, it does not represent Buchan at his best.
+In The Interpreter's House (1975), David Daniell noted that while the novel does contain some striking images and scenes, it does not represent Buchan at his best.
 According to Buchan's biographer Andrew Lownie, writing in 2013, this is one of the least popular of Buchan's books, perhaps because of the uneasy mixture of comedy and drama.
 Although there are some similarities with The Prisoner of Zenda, "Ruritania was not Buchan's country".